pokt-network/pocket-ios-sdk/README.md

 ### Creating a Query

-`static func createQuery(params: [AnyHashable: Any], decoder: [AnyHashable: Any]?) throws -> Query`
+`static func createQuery(subnetwork: String, params: [AnyHashable: Any], decoder: [AnyHashable: Any]?) throws -> Query`

 Queries are reads from a blockchain.
 It creates a request that conforms to the Pocket Node API.
 Returns a `Query` object.
+The `subnetwork` param helps route the request to the given subnetwork (e.g. mainnet, testnet, etc.).
 The `params` field is a generic dictionary that is defined by each plugin for parameters needed to create a query for a specific blockchain.
 The `decoder` field is an optional, generic dictionary that specifies the return types for any query.